alanvito1/ORSTAC/README.md

 Just PLAY bots On.

-You are using open source code tools to operate in binary.com on the largest opensource platform of the planet github.com.
 Robots gathered for those who want to test and use robots ready for learning free.

-I'm just making the tools available, keep your goals in mind and good operations.
+Making the tools available, keep your goals in mind and learn.

-You are the 10% of the population.
-Go on!

 [Create Binary/Deriv account](https://record.binary.com/_h1BT0Uryldi6tyDIijdDK2Nd7ZgqdRLk/1/)